 The garage is often a forgotten part of the home.
 It’s a space for power tools and messy storage, but it doesn’t have to be.
-Painting the garage is a popular option for homeowners who want to make their garage more of a usable space and less of an eyesore.
+Painting the garage is a popular option for homeowners who want to make their garage more usable space and less of an eyesore.

-A little paint and a little TLC transforms your garage space from an afterthought to the intentional square footage.
+A little paint and a little TLC transform your garage space from an afterthought to intentional square footage.

 Painting the garage is a relatively easy process, but must be done correctly to create the effect that you are looking for.
 If you’re considering painting your garage, avoid these common mistakes to ensure your finished product is durable and beautiful.

 The Wrong Kind of Paint

 No, you cannot use leftover paint from finishing your basement to paint the garage.
-The climate in your garage are different than the climate in your house.
+The climate in your garage is different than the climate in your house.
 You must use exterior paint when painting a garage.
 Even though your garage has no direct exposure, it is much more vulnerable to wet/heat/cold than your interior space.
 Exterior paint is thicker and tougher and mildew resistant, so it gives a more durable finish to the garage.
-Such as this floor paint, you can find on Amazon.
+Such as this floor paint, which you can find on Amazon.